mehome/Legacy3481/MyProjects/GCodeTools/GCodeTools/GCodeToolsReadMe.txt

 I currently support 2 scenarios... adding a tab in between a straight line, and adding a tab in between an arc.
 If you need to add a tab in between a span of points it may be easy enough to do this manually in the GCode, since it requires no insertion of new gcode.
 I will plan to add this case eventually.

+One other thing to mention on the backplotter.
+Ideally it would be nice to run 2 instances of it, but HsmExpress does not.
+So working with one.
+You can initially view the source file to work out the line numbers and then switch over to viewing the modified folder to see the tabs.
+When viewing the modified file beware that the line numbers may not match what is currently loaded in memory.
+It depends on where the patch code is written... but they will match if an apply command is used.
+See below for details on the apply command.

 Commands:------------------------------------------------------------------------------------------

 load_tj <filename>